alchatti/drupal-devcontainer-image/README.md

 about | jq
 # create a time stamped sql dump of the database using drush and store it under /var/www/html/dump
 dump.sh
-# restore an sql dump from file using drush
-drestore.sh $file
 # Download latest acquia cloud database backup using acli
 acli-dump.sh
 ```